mattmilburn/strapi-plugin-preview-button/README.md

 * [Support or Donate](#donate)

 ## <a id="features"></a>✨ Features
-* Adds a new button in content manager sidebar which links the user to a preview or live view of a frontend app view.
+* Adds a new button in content manager sidebar which links the user to a preview or live view of a frontend app.
-* Optional preview button column in a collection's list view.
+* Optional column in a collection's list view containing "preview" and "copy link" buttons.
 * Optional button to copy the preview link to your clipboard.
 * Customize which content types should use the preview button.
 * Customize endpoints for draft and published URLs.